-Using the language of alchemy, the “golden soul” is both alchemist and Philosopher’s Stone in the ageless wisdom.
+If we view this Work in the context of the ageless wisdom, the “golden soul” is both alchemist and Philosopher’s Stone.
 As alchemist, the soul inspires and directs the transformative process.
-As the alchemical agent (the Philosopher's Stone), the soul’s golden light slowly transforms the lower self into a purified instrument of divinity.
+As the alchemical agent called the Philosopher's Stone, the golden light of the soul slowly transforms the lower self into a purified instrument of divinity.
 In principle, the work begins in parallel fashion to the process followed by ancient alchemists.
 They started by separating the substance they sought to transmute into opposite elements—one greater, one lesser.
-Then they purified both elements, reunited them into a single more refined substance, and repeated the process, hundreds of times, until the desired state had been attained.
+Then they purified both elements, reunited them into a single, more refined substance, repeating the process hundreds of times until the desired state had been attained.
 Eventually the greater would absorb the lesser in an ultimate union (a mystical union), thus completing the transmutation process.

-Alchemists of old never actually produced gold, but they intuited the means whereby the greater unit of energy or consciousness interpenetrates the lesser, giving birth to a new “form of expression.”
-Present-day practitioners of the alchemical work of the Soul can be witnessed all around us, as humanity collectively gives birth to higher forms of expression.
+Alchemists of old never actually produced gold, but they intuited the means whereby the greater unit of energy or consciousness interpenetrates the lesser, giving birth to a new form of expression.
+Present-day practitioners of the alchemical work of the Soul can be witnessed all around us, as humanity collectively gives birth to higher forms of expression in many spheres.
 Through the hearts and minds of artists and poets, filmmakers and creative thinkers, scientists and educators, Philosopher’s Stones are fashioning new dimensions of human possibility.
 In response, guiding Intelligences are opening up new frontiers to all who have awakened to the “golden light” of the Soul.

 Nancy Seifer and Martin Vieweg